7. Wash Out & Dry Stencil

 Washout (Developing the Exposed Stencil)

-Screens should be developed in a dedicated washout booth that is separate from the screen cleaning booth.
+A best practice for screen printers is to develop screens in a dedicated washout booth that is separate from the screen cleaning booth.
 This will prevent potential contamination of the stencil from the de-coating chemicals used to strip the stencil.

 The washout booth should be positioned in a yellow safelight area to prevent the screens ‘fogging’ whilst waiting to be developed, but should be fitted with a white backlight to enable effective screen inspection during washout.